Pranab Mukherjee: Illness and death

 Mukherjee died on 31 August 2020, aged 84, which was confirmed by his son Abhijit Mukherjee via Twitter.
 His death came after the attending hospital confirmed that his health had deteriorated early that day, stating that he had been in septic shock since a day earlier, which was caused by his lung infection.

 Condolences poured in immediately from citizens and political parties of both India and other nations.
 India's Prime Minister Narendra Modi, the President Ram Nath Kovind, Vice President Venkaiah Naidu, Home Minister Amit Shah, and Congress leader Rahul Gandhi conveyed their condolences via Twitter.
-The Prince of Wales, President of Russia Vladimir Putin, President of Afghanistan Ashraf Ghani, President of the Maldives Ibrahim Mohamed Solih, Prime Minister of Bangladesh Sheikh Hasina, Prime Minister of Bhuta, Lotay Tshering, Prime Minister of Sri Lanka Mahinda Rajapaksa, and Prime Minister of Nepal K. P. Sharma Oli were among foreign leaders who paid their respects.
+The Prince of Wales, President of Russia Vladimir Putin, President of Afghanistan Ashraf Ghani, President of the Maldives Ibrahim Mohamed Solih, Prime Minister of Bangladesh Sheikh Hasina, Prime Minister of Bhutan, Lotay Tshering, Prime Minister of Sri Lanka Mahinda Rajapaksa, and Prime Minister of Nepal K. P. Sharma Oli were among foreign leaders who paid their respects.
 Sports players and actors from the country also voiced their sorrow.

 The Government of India announced a seven-day period of state mourning between 31 August to 6 September, whereby the national flag would fly at half mast on all buildings wherever it is flown regularly.
 The West Bengal state government declared a closure of state-run offices for the following day as a mark of respect.

 Mukherjee's funeral was held the following day, on 1 September at the Lodi Road crematorium, with full state honours.
 His body was brought to the crematorium in a van instead of a gun carriage due to COVID-19 pandemic restrictions in the country.
 His ashes were immersed into the Ganges river in Haridwar.